The Vote Is on to Name the Country's Top Rescued Pooch

 Benazir Suraiya +91 9004547382; BenazirS@petaindia.org

-Indore, Madhya Pradesh – After sifting through hundreds of photographs of lovable Indian community dogs, as well as their rescue stories, the judges have selected Babbu, whose guardian is Khalid Mohammad Qureshi of Indore, as a finalist in PETA's first-ever Cutest Indian Dog Alive contest.
-Babbu was extremely thin and had fleas when Khalid Qureshi began feeding him.
-Now, he's a happy, healthy dog, and Khalid Qureshi has also adopted several other Indian community dogs.
-PETA believes that it's time to champion the Indian dog, so the contest makes the point that the kindest thing that a prospective guardian can do is rescue a dog from the streets or an animal shelter.
-Now, it's time to vote for India's top (rescued!) dog.
+Bhubaneswar, Orissa – After sifting through hundreds of photographs of lovable Indian community dogs, as well as their rescue stories, the judges have selected Mangal, whose guardian is Biswarupa Aparajita of Bhubaneswar, as a finalist in PETA's first-ever Cutest Indian Dog Alive contest.
+After Biswarupa was awakened by screams coming from the street, she discovered a puppy who had a broken leg.
+After rescuing Mangal, Biswarupa learned that the puppy also had an infection from parasites.
+Now, Mangal is a happy, healthy 8-month-old dog who loves her new home.
+PETA believes that it's time to champion the Indian dog, so the contest makes the point that the kindest thing that a prospective dog guardian can do is rescue a dog from the streets or an animal shelter.
+Now, it's time to vote to help PETA decide who it should choose as India's top (rescued!) dog.

 To read all the finalists' rescue stories and to vote, please visit PETAIndia.com.